JohnnyJayJay/discord-api-command/README.md

 # discord-api-command
 **A simple Command API for the JDA**
+(An API that is not an API but a framework)

 CURRENT VERSION:  **3.2_01** <p>
 Other versions:  **3.2**, **3.1**, **3.0_3**, **3.0_2**, **3.0_1**, **3.0** <p>